Ralph David Abernathy III: Biography

-Born in Montgomery, Alabama, Abernathy was the son of Ralph Abernathy and Juanita Abernathy, the civil rights activists.
-He was named "III" after his older brother, Ralph David Abernathy Jr., died in infancy.
+Born on March 19, 1959, in Montgomery, Alabama, Abernathy was the son of civil rights activists Ralph and Juanita Abernathy.
+His sister was actress and author Donzaleigh Abernathy.
+He was named "III" after his older brother Ralph David Abernathy Jr., who died in infancy.
 He received his bachelor's degree in English and Linguistics from Morehouse College in 1981.
-Abernathy owned Clean Air Industries in Atlanta, Georgia.
-Abernathy served in the Georgia House of Representatives, as a Democrat in 1988 and then in the Georgia State Senate in 1992.
+He owned Clean Air Industries in Atlanta.

+Abernathy served in the Georgia House of Representatives as a Democrat in 1988 and then in the Georgia State Senate in 1992.
 In 1997, Abernathy was indicted and convicted of smuggling marijuana into the United States from Jamaica, forgery, making a false statement, and witness tampering.

-In 1999, he was convicted of defrauding the state of Georgia of thousands of dollars in expense money, numerous counts of theft, forgery and tampering with a witness.
+In 1999, Abernathy was convicted of defrauding the state of Georgia of thousands of dollars in expense money, numerous counts of theft, forgery and tampering with a witness.
 He was sentenced to four years in prison.
-Abernathy died of cancer in Atlanta, Georgia, on March 17, 2016, two days before his 57th birthday.
+Abernathy died in Atlanta, on March 17, 2016, aged 56, of cancer.